You are currently viewing Phishing: Wie kann man Kryptowährungen und NFTs schützen?

 • Check URLs and certificates: Even well-made forgeries of websites are quickly discovered when checking the SSL certificate and viewing the URL.
 In this context, links from external sources should not be accessed in connection with cryptocurrencies.
 This is where the criminals plant the fake links on the victims.
 It is best to bookmark crypto exchanges or DeFi applications in the browser.

-• Block strangers: Phishing is also initiated by comments on social media or direct messages.
-This is very similar to the so-called romance scam.
+• Block unknown users: Phishing is also initiated by comments on social media or direct messages.
+The picture here is similar to that of crypto romance scam.
 If in doubt, cancel the contact and block and report the user in question.

 Cryptocurrencies stolen through phishing: How to get your money back